 - Salad Bush – This undersized plant produces full-sized cucumbers.
 It was designed to grow in tighter spaces and is perfect for smaller containers.

 - Spacemaster – As the name entails, this cucumber was selectively bred to grow well in restricted environments.
 It puts out short vines with medium-sized fruits and matures quickly so you can start enjoying your harvest sooner.

-Vining cucumbers take a little more work to grow in containers, but it can be done.
+Vining cucumbers are a great choice for your vegetable garden but take a little more work to grow in containers.
+Though, it certainly can be done.
 And, because these types tend to produce a lot more fruit, the rewards can be well worth it.

 If you do choose a vining cucumber, you have two choices in how to deal with those long vines.
 You can allow them to cascade down the pots and over the ground around your container garden, or you can tame them to trellises.